Retail Banking and Wealth Management – mainland China

 Under the CRS, we are required to determine where you are “tax resident” (this will usually be where you are liable to pay income or corporate taxes).
 We will base this on information we have already or we may ask you for additional details.

-If you are tax resident outside the country where you bank then we may be required to provide details, including information relating to your accounts, to the national tax authority in the country where the account is held.
-They may then share that information with the tax authority of the country (or countries) where you are tax resident.
+If you are tax resident outside the country / region where you bank then we may be required to provide details, including information relating to your accounts, to the national tax authority in the country / region where the account is held.
+They may then share that information with the tax authority of the countries / regions where you are tax resident.

 What do you need to do?